Mission Viejo, California: Government

 Of the 58,677 registered voters in the city, 24,639 (42.0%) are Republicans, 16,477 (28.1%) are Democrats, 15,002 (25.6%) have no party preference, and the remaining are registered with a minor party.

 Mission Viejo is a general law city, which operates under a council-manager form of government.
 The Mission Viejo City Council consists of five members elected at-large to staggered four-year terms.
 Each year, the City Council elects a Mayor and a Mayor Pro Tem amongst themselves to serve for one calendar year.
 The Mayor, who has equal legislative power with fellow members of the City Council, serves as the ceremonial leader of the city and as the presiding officer of the bi-weekly City Council meetings.

-The current members of the City Council are Mayor Bob Ruesch, Mayor Pro Tem Wendy Bucknum, Brian Goodell, Patricia "Trish" Kelley, and Cynthia Vasquez.
+The current members of the City Council are Mayor Wendy Bucknum, Mayor Pro Tem Brian Goodell, Patricia "Trish" Kelley, Bob Ruesch and Cynthia Vasquez.

 In county government, Mission Viejo is located in the 3rd District, currently represented by Donald P. Wagner.